NFDI4Chem/nmrxiv-docs/docs/developer-guides/installation/development.md

 nmrXiv project is built with [Laravel](https://laravel.com/docs/8.x) web application framework which comes with [Sail](https://laravel.com/docs/8.x/sail), a built-in solution for running your Laravel project using Docker.
 The whole project is a package of below services and features.
 * PostgreSQL - database.
-* Redis - an open source, advanced key-value store.
+* Redis - an open-source, advanced key-value store.
 * Selenium - testing framework.
 * Meilisearch - search engine.
-* MailHog - mail testing server for development environment.
+* MailHog - mail testing server for the development environment.

 ### Installing on macOS